 A bid for Palestinian statehood

-- Israel raid hits Gaza in response to rocket fire, army says
+- Israeli jets hit 25 targets in response to Gaza rocket fire, says army

 Palestinian President Mahmoud Abbas is leading the campaign and several European governments are eager to give him their support after an eight-day conflict this month between Israel and Islamists in the Gaza Strip, who are pledged to Israel’s destruction and oppose his efforts towards negotiated peace.